 The extensor carpi ulnaris muscle is an elongated fusiform muscle located in the posterior compartment of the forearm and primarily functions to extend and adduct the wrist.
-It spans between the elbow and base of the little finger.
+It spans between the elbow and the base of the little finger.
 The extensor carpi ulnaris muscle belongs to the superficial group of extensors of the forearm along with brachioradialis, anconeus, extensor carpi radialis longus, extensor carpi radialis brevis, extensor digitorum, and extensor digiti minimi.

 Its origin lies in the lateral epicondyle of the distal humerus and the posterior aspect of the ulna.
 It inserts onto the dorsal base of the fifth metacarpal after passing through the sixth compartment of the extensor retinaculum.
 It receives its innervation from the posterior interosseous nerve and gets its blood supply from the ulnar artery.

 The extensor carpi ulnaris muscle has two heads, i.e., a humeral head and an ulnar head.
 The humeral head originates from the common extensor tendon and is attached to the lateral epicondyle of the humerus.
 The ulnar head derives from the common aponeurosis attached to the posterior border of the ulna.
 This common extensor tendon is shared by the flexor carpi ulnaris, flexor digitorum profundus, and deep fascia of the forearm.
 Distally, just proximal to the wrist, the extensor carpi ulnaris tendon, within the tendinous sheath of the extensor carpi ulnaris, runs beneath the extensor retinaculum in a groove between the posterior surface of the head and the styloid process of the ulna, which forms a separate compartment of the extensor retinaculum.